Working together to fight corruption

 Embedded globally in all GIZ offices

-A systematic compliance management system has been established in the entire field structure.
+GIZ has established a systematic compliance management system across its entire field structure.
 Special compliance teams organise and manage compliance processes in countries with a potentially increased compliance risk.
 Responsibility for the success of these processes rests with each country director.
-In order to minimise risks, anti-corruption steps are introduced and their effectiveness is reviewed on a regular basis.
+In order to minimise risks, appropriate countermeasures are introduced and their effectiveness is reviewed on a regular basis.

 Raising awareness and recognising violations

 Corruption is rarely recognisable at first glance.
-The Code of Conduct is designed to support employees in recognising and avoiding corruption risks and conflicts of interest.
-New staff are trained from the outset to enable them to recognise situations with a high corruption risk.
-Every new GIZ employee must successfully complete the company’s web-based training on ethical conduct.
-Classroom-based training at mandatory induction events for new staff is also used to raise awareness of possible conflicts of interest and corruption risks.
+The Code of Conduct is designed to support employees in identifying and avoiding corruption risks and conflicts of interest.
+New staff are sensitised from the outset to recognise situations with a high corruption risk.
+All new GIZ staff must successfully complete the basic online compliance module, and there is also a compulsory module specifically for managers.

-Staff members, project partners, clients and the general public can contact our internal integrity advisors, the compliance officers or an external ombudsperson in confidence to report any violations.
-GIZ’s tried-and-tested whistleblower system was supplemented in 2019 by an online whistleblower portal.
-The portal can be accessed from all over the world, is available 24/7 in several languages and can be used completely anonymously throughout the processing procedure.
+Staff members, project partners, commissioning parties and the general public can contact our internal integrity advisors, the compliance officers or an external ombudsperson in confidence to report any violations.
+An online portal has been added to GIZ’s tried-and-tested whistleblower system.
+It can be accessed from all over the world, is available 24/7 in several languages and can be used anonymously throughout the processing procedure.

 Information on the following Sustainable Development Goals (SDGs) can be found on this page: